Two-sample Testing with Block-wise Missingness in Multi-source Data: Discussion and Conclusion

 \section{Discussion and Conclusion}

-In this work, we propose a general framework, called BPET, for two-sample testing under block-wise missingness without requiring imputation or deletion of observations, enabling reliable inference with incomplete datasets.
-Further, we incorporate the rank-based RISE test within the proposed BPET framework to account for possible multiple modalities.
+In this work, we propose the general framework BPET for two-sample testing under block-wise missingness without requiring imputation or deletion of observations, accommodating possible MNAR.
+Further, we incorporate the rank-based RISE test within the proposed BPET framework to account for various types of modalities.
 We established the finite-sample properties, validity, and consistency of the proposed methods.
-Their effectiveness was demonstrated through both extensive simulations and two real-world applications, and the BRISE implementation exhibited strong empirical performance.
+Their effectiveness was demonstrated through both extensive simulations and real-world applications, and the BRISE exhibited strong empirical performance.
 Although developed for two-sample testing, BPET can be readily extended to other inferential tasks such as independence testing, clustering, and change-point detection in the presence of block-wise missingness.

-As a general framework, we emphasize that BPET is not limited to graph/rank-based methods; a broad class of two-sample test procedures can be applied within the BPET framework.
-For example, by computing pattern-wise dissimilarities or kernel metrics (Section~\ref{subsec: BPET wf}), both kernel-based, and distance-based methods can be incorporated into BPET.
-Beyond the $k$-NNG, other similarity graphs such as $k$-MST \citep{1979.Friedman} and $k$-MDP \citep{rosenbaum2005exact} may also be used.
-These approaches follow the same principle: partition the data into missingness patterns, perform pattern-specific computations, and aggregate the results into a global test statistic.
-The finite-sample properties established in Section~\ref{subsec: fini prop} can be extended, provided the method produces a symmetric similarity matrix such as $\mathbf{R}$.